Salman-ahmed-2/expense-budget-tracker/README.md

 # Expense & Budget Tracker
+### Project Idea 5

-A full-stack expense and budget tracking application built using HTML, CSS, JavaScript, Node.js, Express.js, and SQLite.
-The application allows users to manage expenses, organize them into categories, and track monthly budgets through a simple and user-friendly interface.
+A full-stack expense and budget tracking web application built using **HTML, CSS, JavaScript, Node.js, Express.js, and SQLite**.
+The application allows users to manage expenses, organize them into categories, set monthly budgets, and monitor spending through a simple and user-friendly interface.

----

-## Selected Project Idea

-**Project Idea 5 – Expense & Budget Tracker**

 A small finance tracker for recording expenses, categories, monthly budgets, and spending summaries.
 ---

 ## Team Members and Roles